turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 <section class="call-to-action">
 ### Discuss With a Partner

-Assume we have another action removeTodo, and that our todosReducer digests it properly.
-Write a test that checks dispatch is called with this removeTodo action, whenever the mappedProp of handleRemove is called.
+Assume we have another action `removeTodo`, and that our `todosReducer` digests it properly.
+Write a test that checks `dispatch` is called with this `removeTodo` action, whenever the `mappedProp` of `handleRemove` is called.
 </section>

 ## Final Thoughts